deannaturner/learn-security-examples/dos/dos.md

 Answer the following:

 1. Briefly explain the potential vulnerabilities in **insecure.ts** that can lead to a DoS attack.

+When findOne is called, there is never any check to make sure that the uid passed to that function is a valid id to search on.

 2. Briefly explain how a malicious attacker can exploit them.

+A malicious user can insert NoSQL (or other garbage) into the query to crash the server.

 3. Briefly explain the defensive techniques used in **secure.ts** to prevent the DoS vulnerability?

+`secure.ts` puts a try-catch block around the call to findOne to sanitize the inputs (id).
+This way, if a malicious user injects garbage into the query, a 500 internal server error will be thrown as opposed to crashing the server.